Frequently Asked Questions

-The Tampa Hillsborough Expressway Authority and its partners have equipped approximately 1,000 privately owned automobiles, 10 buses and 8 streetcars with wireless communication devices to participate in the pilot.
+In the first three phases of the THEA CV Pilot, the Tampa Hillsborough Expressway Authority (THEA) and its partners equipped approximately 1,000 privately-owned automobiles, 10 buses, and 8 streetcars with wireless communication devices to participate in the pilot.

 Changes to downtown infrastructure are minimal.
 The Tampa Hillsborough Expressway Authority has installed 46 wireless communication devices called roadside units on streets throughout the deployment area.
 View the roadside unit locations on our interactive map.

-The THEA Connected Vehicle Pilot is proceeding in three phases:
+The THEA Connected Vehicle Pilot is proceeding in four phases: